eoas-ubc/eoas_hpc_edu/Readme.md

        localhost:8500

 3) Now take a look at your local version of [section 6.1.5](https://phaustin.github.io/Problem-Solving-with-Python-37-Edition/05-NumPy-and-Arrays/05_05-Array-Indexing.html).
-If you click on the rocketship and launch binderhub, you should get a live jupyternotebook and be able to work on the page.
+If you right-click on the rocketship and launch Jupyterhub in a new tab, you will be prompted for a password.
+Type "friend" (without the quotes) to start a live notebook for that page.

 4) To stop and remove all processes, containers and images: